world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 ### Update `config-files` ConfigMap

 After resource-setup-job has completed, we can fill in the config files and update the `config-files` ConfigMap.

 Create the file `authority_key_identifier_to_principal_map.textproto` with the content below, substituting the appropriate resource names.
-The AKIDs come from the EDP certificates in [secretfiles](../testing/secretfiles).
-The order of the entries follows the order of the EDP certificates in the secretfiles folder.
+The Authority Key Identifier(AKID) comes from the EDP certificates in [secretfiles](../testing/secretfiles).
+The order of the entries follows the lexicographic order of the testing EDP root certificates in the secretfiles folder(edp1 through edp6).
 For example, the first entry is for `edp1_root.pem`

 ```prototext
 # proto-file: src/main/proto/wfa/measurement/config/authority_key_to_principal_map.proto